Alexander Jan Reitsma: 1963-1981 in Rotterdam and Tilburg, The Netherlands

 Reitsma was promoted to Senior Lecturer in 1958.
 He accepted a professorship in international economics at the NEH in Rotterdam, starting in 1963.
 During 1964-1980, he was also Professor in international economics at the Royal Military Academy (KMA) in Tilburg.
 During 1975-1977 he was Dean of Economics at NEH and saw the university's transformation to what is now the Erasmus University in Rotterdam.

 Reitsma focused his research on international monetary economics, particularly the process towards monetary integration in the European Community (EC) during the 1960s and 1970s.
 His research took shape in the context of the 1969 European Council decision to work towards a European economic and monetary union, and the 1970 Werner Report that created a 10-year time table to put this aspiration in effect.
 In his publications, Reitsma outlined some of the economic advantages of monetary integration and minimisation of exchange rate fluctuations across EC member countries, but he queried whether all of the EC member countries together formed an optimal currency area.

 The publications on both the Australian tariff and on monetary integration demonstrate Reitsma's ability to bring together the main writings in either field – both theoretical and applied – present and contrast the arguments succinctly, and relate them to empirical research, before offering a synthesis.

-Reitsma passed away after a short illness on 25 May 1981 at the age of 61.
+Reitsma died after a short illness on 25 May 1981 at the age of 61.